Skip to content

 Ready to start?
 Start your 2026 Pre-Approval here.

 Covering areas like Kansas City, Independence, and Lee’s Summit, Jackson County provides homes ranging from affordable starters to high-end properties.
-The market remained seller-friendly in early 2026, though it showed a 4.4% decrease in closed sales compared to January of last year.
+The market showed significant momentum in March 2026, characterized by a 4.5% increase in closed sales compared to the previous March.

 2026 Market Trends